Prototype150/WPFTaskManager/README.md

-This is a WPF frontend used with a task manager server.
+This is a WPF frontend application used with a task manager server.
 The application for the server can be found at: https://github.com/Prototype150/TaskManagerServer

 To use the application you should: